 No matter how skilled you are at getting everything right in camera, post processing is something you need to familiarize yourself with.
 Whether you edit for basic minor adjustments, or more in-depth creative edits, post processing is something every professional portrait photographer should learn.
 You can really enhance your images by simply knowing a few post processing basics.

-If you want to be a great portrait photographer, you need to invest the time (and money) to do so.
+If you want to be great at portrait photography, you need to invest the time (and money) to do so.
 Do your research, invest in good gear, practice every chance you get, and never stop learning.
-When you assume that you are great and stop investing the time to learn as much as you can, you are really doing a dis-service to yourself as a portrait photographer.
 There is always something to learn.